-What’s the best grammar checker you can use in 2020?
+Looking for the best grammar checker to use in 2020?

-As a writer who loves tools, I’ve had the opportunity to thoroughly test some of the most popular proofreading tools and best online grammar checkers for writers, bloggers and authors.
+As a writer who loves tools, I’ve had the opportunity to thoroughly test some of the most popular grammar checker software and proofreading tools for writers, bloggers, and authors.

 |BEST GRAMMAR CHECKER 2020|

 In this post, I have carefully handpicked the 10 best proofreading tools for you.
 I have also reviewed the most important aspects of each grammar checker software and compared them with Grammarly.